 Undergraduate Research Students

-Élodie Audet, Undergraduate Research Student
+Élodie Audet, Research Assistant

 Élodie is in her third year of her undergraduate studies in Psychology at McGill.
 Her current interests involve how interpersonal relationships influence goal progress, personality development and well-being.
 Through her work in the lab, she wishes to learn more about motivation and how we can put it to good use in our daily lives.

 After graduation, Élodie hopes to pursue her studies in clinical psychology and become a clinical psychologist.

 Jasmine Kotsiopoulos, Undergraduate Honours Research Student

 Jasmine is a U2 honours psychology student and she is interested in how certain personality traits may have led to an increase in depressive symptoms during the COVID-19 pandemic and how need frustration may have mediated this effect.